-Parts manufactured from other materials shall withstand comparable tests based upon the type of material employed at the sole discretion of FM Approvals.
+Parts manufactured from other materials shall withstand comparable tests based upon the type of material employed at the sole discretion of the certification agency.

 4.19 Corrosion - Carbon Dioxide-Sulfur Dioxide

 Sprinklers shall be resistant to corrosion resulting from exposures to a moist carbon dioxide-sulfur dioxide-air mixture.